Ants Life Cycle

 The larvae undergo periodic moulting, and with each moult, they grow hairs, some of which are hooked.
 The hooked hair enables them to attach themselves together for easier carrying by worker ants.

-Pupa
+Pupa stage

 Pupas are white, waxy on the outside and gradually become darker.
 At this stage begins the forming of the ant’s antennae and legs, which are folded against its body.
 The pupae of some species spin a cocoon for protection, while others remain uncovered, or naked.

-Adult
+Adult stage

-The entire cycle, from the queen laying the eggs to the final stage of a fully developed adult ant, may last from six to ten weeks.
+The entire cycle, from the queen laying the eggs to the final stage of a fully developed adult ant, may last from 6 to 10 weeks.
 The baby ants that come out of the pupas are very pale, soft and weak.
 However, they need only a couple of hours for their exoskeletons to harden and for them to get stronger and change their appearance by getting darker.
 Depending on the species, ants can be black, red or brown.

 The adult ants have six legs, and a body that is segmented into three parts: the head, thorax, and abdomen.
 On their heads, they have mouthparts which they use for eating and excavating, as well as two antennae which are sensory organs.
 Antennae are essential for the ants’ sense of smell and touch.
 Worker ants use their sense of smell to lead other ants to sources of food, to recognise friends or enemies, and to establish territorial boundaries.